 Considerations for fall applications of anhydrous ammonia

-Soils across most of Kansas are now cool enough to allow producers to apply anhydrous ammonia for their 2020 corn crop (Figure 1).
-This practice has some appeal to producers.
+Soils across most of Kansas are still running above 50 degrees F at the 4-inch depth in most locations (Figure 1).
+It is best to delay application of anhydrous ammonia until soil temperatures drop below this threshold.
+Applying anhydrous ammonia in the fall ahead of the next corn crop has some appeal to producers.
 For one thing, fall fertilizer application spreads out the workload so there’s more time to focus on corn planting in the spring.
 Secondly, wet conditions in the spring sometimes prevents producers from applying lower-cost anhydrous ammonia ahead of corn planting, and forces them to apply more expensive sources after planting.
 Equally important for many producers have been issues with anhydrous ammonia availability at times in the spring.

 Figure 1.
-Weekly average 4-inch soil temperatures for the period of Oct.
-31 – Nov.
-6, 2019.
+Average soil temperature at 4 inches for the 7-day period ending on October 23, 2020.
 Soil temperatures in individual fields in any given area will vary with differences in vegetative cover, soil texture, soil moisture, and other factors.
 (Kansas Mesonet)

 Despite those advantages, producers should be aware that there is potential for higher nitrogen (N) loss in the spring following a fall application, as a result of nitrification of the ammonium during late winter and very early spring and subsequent leaching, or denitrification.